SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 |-- node_modules/
 |-- src/
 |-- gitignore
+|-- .localConfigs
+|-- .webappignore
 |-- package-lock.json
 |-- package.json
 |-- teamsapp.local.yml
 |-- teamsapp.yml
 |-- tsconfig.json
+|-- web.config
 ```

-**NOTE**: If you are working with a new Teams tab project, the \node_modules folder and the package-lock.json file will not be present until you run `npm install` in the root of the project.
-The build folder will not be present if you have not run a build script on the project.
+**NOTE**: If you are working with a new Teams tab project, the node_modules folder and the package-lock.json file will not be present.
+The node_modules is created in a later step when you run `npm install` in the root of the project.
+The build folder will not be present unless and until you run a build script on the project.

 1. Create a folder under the root named "tab" (or "bot").

     **NOTE**: For simplicity, the remainder of this article assumes that the existing Teams app is a tab.
 If you started with a bot instead, replace "tab" with "bot" in all of these instructions, including the content you add or edit in various files.

 1. Move the node_modules and src folders into the new subfolder.
-1. Move the package-lock.json, package.json, and tsconfig.json into the new subfolder.
+1. Move the .webappignore, package-lock.json, package.json, tsconfig.json, and web.config files into the new subfolder.
 The project structure should now look like the following:

     ```
     |-- .vscode/